fatihmeh/fatihmeh.github.io/README.md

-A site about CAD(Computer aided design) stuff, Solidworks World presentations, 3D printing, models, macros and so on, check the link below for everything.
+A personel site for blog posts and projects about CAD(Computer aided design), 3D printing, parametric modelling, macros, etc., check the link below for everything.

 https://fatihmeh.github.io